 A highlight of the meeting included honoring exceptional past Chairs of World Service Council, Joyce Mims and Connie Tate.
 These women have been true leaders whose devotion and dedication to the work of the Council has maintained the international support that began a century ago while reinforcing the strong bond between the YWCA USA and the World YWCA.

 In addition, Dr. Wanda Hendricks, who attended the 2018 World Service Council Annual Meeting, spole about her book, The Life of Madie Hall Xuma: Black Women’s Global Activism During Jim Crow and Apartheid, which is about to be released.
 The book follows Madie Hall from her YWCA experiences in the USA to her marriage to Dr. Alfred B. Xuma and her move to South Africa, where she was involved with starting YWCA groups in villages.
 It continues with her role on the World YWCA Executive Committee, plus international leadership roles on women’s rights, etc. More information can be found on the Illinois press website http://go.illinois.edu/s22hendricks

-The event promises to be a true celebration of the work we’ve done while we ardently explore new ideas and actions for the century ahead.
-Register now for this free event!
+This event, guided by current World Service Co-chairs Elaine Carlson and Mildred Morrison, was a true celebration of the work we’ve done during our first century while we ardently explored new ideas and actions for the century ahead.
+View the presentation below –